sarahciston/codingcare/posts/0critintro.md

 This is a practice of artistic research, arts-based research, and/or research creation (different lineages and regions call it different things)[cite].

+>"The experience of artists reinforces a point we have each separately argued elsewhere: that abstract ethics conversations are a necessary but not sufficient condition for progressive politics around digital technologies and that everyday digital practice is the terrain around which broader ethical and political ends must be staked out."
+(Stark & Crawford 2019, 452)
+>"artists saw value in reaching shared normative practices through engagement between artists and audiences, suggesting a model for participation and collaboration often missing in other forms of digital research and development.(Stark & Crawford 2019, 452)

+[^Stark]: Stark, L., & Crawford, K. (2019).
+The Work of Art in the Age of Artificial Intelligence: What Artists Can Teach Us About the Ethics of Data Practice.
+Surveillance & Society, 17(3/4), 442–455. https://doi.org/10.24908/ss.v17i3/4.10821
+@starkWorkArtAge2019

 ## What Is Trans\*formative TechnoCraft?